AspNetMonsters/AlpineSkiHouse/README.md

     jspm install
   ```
   _Note:_ This step requires that yarn, bower and jpsm are all installed globally.
 This is typically done using the node package manager (npm) that ships as part of [node](https://nodejs.org/en/).

+  _Note the second:_ Some people have reported issues running against 6.x.x versions of node.
+The image minification plugin has an upstream dependency on a 4.x.x series node.
+To solve this you can install a 4.x.x version of node (I'd recommend using https://github.com/creationix/nvm to manage node versions) or you can strip out the image minificaiton from the gulp file and packages.json file.
+The bug can be found at https://github.com/AspNetMonsters/AlpineSkiHouse/issues/101

   ```
     npm install yarn -g